crashoverride777/swifty-receipt-validator/README.md

 ### Validate Purchases

-- Go to the following delegate method in your code, which you must implement for in app purchases
+- Go to the following delegate method in your in app purchase code, which you must implement.

 ```swift
 extension SomeClass: SKPaymentTransactionObserver {